 You can transfer the whole tenancy to another person if the landlord gives written consent.
 The landlord may refuse, and does not need to have a good reason to withold consent.

 If you are a co-tenant and want to transfer your tenancy when at least one of the original tenants will remain, the landlord must not ‘unreasonably’ withhold consent.

 Write to the landlord to tell them you want to leave.
 Give as much notice as possible.
 Try to get their consent in writing.

 If the landlord does not consent, you can still end your tenancy by moving out and returning the keys.

 Check your tenancy agreement under ‘Additional terms’.
-If a break fee is specified (see below), this is the amount you must pay the landlord.
+If a break fee is specified, this is the amount you have to pay the landlord.
 If no break fee is specified but “compensation” to the landlord is specified, this could be costly.

-- an amount equal to 6 weeks rent, if less than half of the fixed term has expired, otherwise
+- 6 weeks rent, if less than half of the fixed term has expired, or

 - provide the Tribunal with details of their losses (e.g. lost rent, advertising costs, an agent’s re-letting fee)

 - outline the steps they took to minimise their losses (e.g. advertising for a new tenant without delay).